kbase/narrative/docs/design/job_architecture.md

 Bundled job status information for one or more jobs, keyed by job ID, with the following structure:
   * `job_id`
   * `jobState` - see [Job output state](#job-output-state) below for the detailed structure
-  * `outputWidgetInfo` - the parameters to send to output widgets, only available for a completed job; null otherwise
+  * `outputWidgetInfo` - the parameters to send to output widgets, generated from the app specifications and job output.
+This is only available for completed jobs and is set to null otherwise.

 In case of error, the response has instead the keys:
   * `job_id`